jkwmoore/vscoderemote_sharc/README.md

 ## Requirements

+### General requirements

 The script assumes that you have setup SSH keys for passwordless access to the cluster.
 Please find some instructions on how to create SSH keys below:

 https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-22-04

-Currently the script should run on Linux (tested on Ubuntu), Mac OS X (untested) and Windows (using WSL/WSL2 or git bash also untested).
-When using a Linux computer, please make sure that xdg-open is installed.
+Currently the script should run on Linux (tested on Ubuntu), Mac OS X (untested) and Windows (using WSL/WSL2  which has been tested with Ubuntu or git bash which is untested).

+When using a Linux computer, please make sure that ```xdg-open``` is available.
 This package is used to automatically start your default browser.
 You can install it with the command

 CentOS:

 ```
-yum install xdg-utils binutils
+yum install xdg-utils binutils ssh
 ```

 Ubuntu:

 ```
-apt-get install xdg-utils binutils
+apt-get install xdg-utils binutils ssh
 ```

 You can either use the -k option of the script to specify the location of the SSH key, or even better use an SSH config file with the IdentityFile option by adding the following lines in your $HOME/.ssh/config file: